A journey to search my soul

 Let me provide some insights of this “tree”.
 During the era of Johor Sultanate, tin coins or “Katuns” as they were known, were minted in a variety of shapes and sizes for use in the local markets.
 Some of these circular, others hexagonal or octagonal.
 A few of them carried full inscriptions indicating that they were intended for Johor, but the majority were inscribed only with the title such as “ Malik Al Adil” ( The Just King).

-Comparing this coins’ tree with my other katuns, I could match this katun with type C katun, hexagonal and class V as outlined in Saran Singh’s The Encyclopaedia of The Coins of Malaysia Singapore & Brunei, page 124 ( SS32a).
-The obverse has a large central dot surrounded by further dots or circle whereas the reverse of this katun is blank.
+Comparing this coins’ tree with my other katuns, I could match this katun with type C katun, hexagonal and class V as outlined in Saran Singh’s The Encyclopaedia of The Coins of Malaysia Singapore & Brunei, page 124 ( SS32).
+The obverse has a large central dot surrounded by circle ( or rather it looks flowery) whereas the reverse of this katun is blank.
 It has hexagonal shape with plain edge and typical weight of 1.09 gm each.
 Diameter range from 16-17mm.
 Made of tin and RRRR if with the tree.

 The other katun tree from the same empire has an S shape as if a kris whereas this one is straight like a tree.
 Check my other coin tree at